 Should you wish to acknowledge the team for an exceptional experience, we have included an optional gratuity line.
 Any gratuity left is distributed among all hourly employees in the dining room and kitchen who help create your dining experience.
 Managers do not receive any of the 22% or gratuity.

 We believe the traditional restaurant compensation model is broken.
 It fails to provide the kind of stability and equality of pay that restaurant employees deserve.
-We feel compelled to offer a different business model to our employees, our community, and the industry as a whole; one that ensures all workers receive fair and equitable pay in a transparent way.
+We feel compelled to offer a different business model to our employees, our community, and the industry as a whole—one that ensures all team members receive fair and equitable pay in a transparent way.

-At our restaurants we charge a 22% service charge so we can use the average gratuity left (22%) by guests to pay people our entire team a higher hourly rate.
-We believe good pay and an open dialogue leads to a stronger, happier team, and ultimately, a better experience for you as a guest.
+At our restaurants, we charge a 22% service charge so we can use the average gratuity left (22%) by guests to pay our entire hourly team a higher hourly rate.
+We believe good pay and an open dialogue lead to a stronger, happier team and, ultimately, a better experience for you as a guest.

 We will continue to seek new and innovative ways of operating restaurants that create a better life for employees and a better community for our neighbors and guests.
 And continue to share our findings.

-Thank you for supporting us in this journey.
+Thank you for supporting us on this journey.